 County Fermanagh - the Lakelands, Full of Castles

 Fermanagh (in Irish "Fear Manach", in Ulster-Scots "Coontie Fermanay") is part of Northern Irish Ulster and the United Kingdom.
-Around 57,500 inhabitants live on 1,852 square kilometers.
-Enniskillen used to be the county town.
+Around 57,500 inhabitants live on 653 square miles (1,852 square kilometers).
+It is the smallest of the six counties in Northen Ireland.

 County Tyrone - Right in the Middle

 Tyrone (in Irish "Tír Eoghain", in Ulster-Scots "Coontie Owenslann") is one of the six Northern Irish counties and thus part of the United Kingdom.
-With a size of 3,263 square kilometers and around 150,000 inhabitants, it nestles around the former county town of Omagh.
+With a size of 1,218 square miles (3,263 square kilometers) and around 150,000 inhabitants, it is centered around the largest town in the county - Omagh.

 The county name denotes the "land of Eoghan" (or "land of Owen"), the possessions of an Irish princeling of the semi-mythological era.
 Referencing more recent rulers and their daring deeds, Tyrone is also known as "O'Neill County" or "Red Hand County".